marcusoftnet/marcusoftnet.github.io/_posts/2016-02-14--what-does-that-say-about-me.md

 ## What needs to be true...

-The last thought comes from sensei [Dan North](http://dannorth.net/) and is related to the above:
+The last thought comes from sansei [Dan North](http://dannorth.net/) and is related to the above:

 <blockquote>What needs to be true, for that to make sense?</blockquote>